z2-2z/cheetah/README.md

 utilized Cheetah's rust bindings directly.
 Both fuzzers were given the same seed and were prevented from doing any input generation.
-A `NopMutator` was created that leaves the seed inputs unmodified and the corpus consists of a single, empty file.
+A `NopMutator` was created that leaves the seed inputs unmodified and a corpus was built that consists of a single, zero-length file.

 The exact setup is:
 ```
 make
 AFL_PATH=<your afl path> make -C tests
 ```
-and then run the benchmarks with
+and
 ```
 cd bindings
 CORES=<core speficiation> cargo test --release bench_afl -- --nocapture